 eat buffet style!
 Snacks are always available.

 Getting here and getting around.
-There is no allowance for transportation to Colorado.
 On arrival and departure days, we provide transportation to and from the Denver Airport, bus and train stations.
+A travel stipend may be individually negotiated for out-of-state staff members.
 Public transportation systems in Boulder and Denver are good.
 Some staff members bring their own vehicles, and are often generous with ride share.

-Children's Activity Instructors - Teach instructional progressions in relation to each child's ability and development in the following areas: Western Horseback Riding (Wranglers), small farm animals, Mountainboarding (like snowboarding on wheels), Arts and Crafts, Archery, Swimming (Lifeguard, WSI), Lake Kayaking, Low Ropes Course (Initiatives, Team-building and Challenges), Gymnastics and Trampoline, Frolf (Frisbee Disc Golf), Dramatics, Children’s Yoga, Leather Work, Nature Awareness, Outdoor Living Skills, Camping, Hiking, Tracking, Native American Indian Lore, Sustainability, Ecology, Gardening, Foraging, Teen Leadership.
-Staff members add to the list of offerings each season, too.
+Children's Activity Instructors - Teach instructional progressions in relation to each child's ability and development in the following areas: Western Horseback Riding (Wranglers), Animal Care of small farm animals (goats and kids), Roping, Western Art (drawing horses), Mountainboarding (like snowboarding on wheels), Arts and Crafts, Archery, Swimming (Lifeguard, WSI), Lake Kayaking, Low Ropes Course (Initiatives, Team-building, and Challenges), Gymnastics and Trampoline, Frolf (Frisbee Disc Golf), Dramatics, Children’s Yoga, Leather Work, Nature Awareness, Outdoor Living Skills - including Camping, Hiking, and Animal Tracking, Native American Indian Lore, and Earth - which includes Gardening, Sustainability, Ecology, and Foraging.
+We look for staff members who can add to the list of offerings each season, too.

 Wranglers - Teach Western riding, natural relationship with horses, bridling, saddling, horse and animal care, breeds and colors; lead instructional and trail rides and games on horses; feed and care for all animals, and keep corrals, barn and tack clean and serviceable.

-Kitchen Manager/ Head Chef - Plans and serves regular well-balanced meals to staff (45) three meals and snacks every day, to children (100+) three meals a week and snacks daily, gourmet meals for wedding receptions and other events.
-Also: plans menus, orders supplies, and manages other kitchen and dining room staff.
+Kitchen Manager/ Head Chef - Plans and serves regular well-balanced meals to fifty (50) staff: three (3) meals and snacks every day, bus snacks daily for 100-150 children, for three (3) meals a week add 80-120 Thursday-night-overnight campers, and for occasional adult events: "fine dining" meals.
+Also: plans menus, orders supplies, helps with dish and pan washing, overall clean-up and maintenance of the dining room, kitchen and food storage areas, and schedules and manages other kitchen and dining room staff.

 Prep Cook/Baker – Assists the Kitchen Manager/ Head Chef.
 Helps with cooking, baking, food prep, buffet management, table setting, serving, dish and pan washing, overall clean-up and maintenance of the dining room, kitchen and food storage areas.

-THE 2017 SUMMER at The Colorado Mountain Ranch blends camp tradition, innovation and a proactive future.
-CMR is unique because the staff is all in-residence as a camp community offering exceptional Summer Day Camp programs for children.
+THE 2019 SUMMER at The Colorado Mountain Ranch blends camp tradition and innovation into 2019 and a proactive future.
+CMR is unique because the staff is all in-residence in a camp community offering exceptional Summer Day Camp programs for children.